ivangfr/springboot-jsoup-html-parser/README.md

 ### game-score-api

-Spring-boot Java Web application that exposes a REST API from where clients can retrieve the game score data stored in `MongoDB` database.
+Spring boot Java Web application that exposes a REST API from where clients can retrieve the game score data stored in `MongoDB` database.

 | Endpoints                 | Description                                          |